mateodecu/fizzbuzz/README.txt

 Resources:
 ==========

-The application can be tested by running the application in any Java IDE (developer recommends Eclipse IDE), and then running the Fizzbuzz HTML file located int he resources file.
+The application can be tested by running it in any Java IDE (developer recommends Eclipse IDE), and then running the Fizzbuzz HTML file located int he resources file.

+The register file created by the RegWriter class is also located in the resources file.
+If this file is deleted, a new file will be created upon next application run.

 Contact: